Fraser Island, K’gari, is a natural paradise.

 The Dreamtime stories of a goddess named K’gari fell in love with the earth and never wanted to leave.

-In a violent storm on the 24th May 1836, James and Eliza Fraser’s vessel ran around on a hidden reef, causing them to seek shelter on the south-western side of Fraser Island.
+In a violent storm on the 24th of May 1836, James and Eliza Fraser’s vessel ran around on a hidden Reef, causing them to seek shelter on the south-western side of Fraser Island.

 - Population: 182 (2016 census)

 - Area: Length 123 kilometres and at its widest point is 22 kilometres, a place of 166038 hectares or 410288.833 acres.

 - Listed as a UNESCO World Heritage site in 1992

 Fraser Island is the World’s largest sand island.
 This island is the only identified location where the rainforest grows in sand.

 This island is south of Lady Elliot Island, the most southern area of the Great Barrier Reef.

 This sandy paradise provides a home to an abundance of birdlife and wildlife, including dingos.
 Fraser Island is a stunning location featuring freshwater lakes, wetlands, crystal clear creeks, lush forests, and colossal dunes.